Pyomo/pyomo/doc/OnlineDocs/advanced_topics/sos_constraints.rst

 - a tuple of two lists, the first for the variables in the SOS and the second for the respective weights;

-- or, pyomo.environ.Constraint.Skip, if the SOS is not to be declared.
+- or, pyomo.environ.SOSConstraint.Skip, if the SOS is not to be declared.

 If one is content on having the weights determined based on the position of the variables, then the following example using the ``rule`` parameter is sufficient: